MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 ms.author: raynew
 ---

-# Application migration examples: Refactor an on-premises app to an Azure Web App and Azure SQL database
+# Refactor an on-premises app to an Azure Web App and Azure SQL database

 This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET app running on VMware VMs as part of a migration to Azure.
 They migrate the app frontend VM to an Azure Web App, and the app database to an Azure SQL database.